Galois representations over convergent de Rham period ring: Convergent regular connections I

 \begin{defn} Let $M$ be a regular connection of rank $r$ in Def \ref{def:reg_conn_all}, with exponents (possibly non-distinct) denoted as $\lambda_1, \cdots, \lambda_r$. \begin{enumerate} \item Say the exponents are weakly prepared if for any $i, j$ ($i=j$ allowed), the difference $\lambda_i -\lambda_j$ is not a non-zero integer.
 (For example, it is automatically satisfied if $r=1$).

 \item Say the exponents satisfy (N-T0-L) if $\type(-\lambda_i)>0$ for each $i$ (caution: we take the negative of $\lambda_i$).

-\item Say the exponents satisfy (N-T0-LD) if each $\lambda_i -\lambda_j$ ($i=j$ allowed) is of type $>0$. \end{enumerate} We mention that the acronym (NL) resp.
-(NLD) for ``non-Liouville" resp. ``non-Liouville-difference" is commonly used in the literature.
-The ``T0" we add here stands for ``type-zero". \end{defn}
+\item Say the exponents satisfy (N-T0-LD) if each $\type(\lambda_i -\lambda_j)>0$ for all pairs of $i,j$. \end{enumerate} We mention that the acronym (NL) resp.
+(NLD) for ``non-Liouville" resp. ``non-Liouville-difference" is commonly used in the literature; the ``T0" we add here stands for ``type-zero". \end{defn}

 \begin{lemma}[Shearing] Let $M^\dagger \in \mic(\bfo^\dagger)$.
 There exists some $\phi$-stable full rank $\bfo^\dagger$-submodule $N^\dagger \subset M^\dagger$ with weakly prepared exponents. \end{lemma} \begin{proof} The proof for Lem \ref{lem:shearing_formal} works verbatim here: in particular, the Nakayama Lemma argument still works. \end{proof}